 Cereal what?
 That’s right, ladies and gentlemen, the silky liquid you see above on the right is called cereal milk.
 And on the left is an ice cream made with this cereal-infused milk, sprinkled with caramelized cornflakes.
 I’ve seen it on David’s blog and can’t stop thinking about it ever since.
 The genius behind this idea is Christina Tosi, pastry chef/owner of Milk Bar, who, as a kid, never drank milk unless it was steeped in several bowls of sweet cereal.
 You must have heard of her before, since she’s been widely popular for some other creations, such as Crack Pie and Compost Cookies.

-Before I came across David’s post, I had already came up with a very strict schedule for the months of August and September, which didn’t really involve an ice cream post.
+Before I came across David’s post, I had already came up with a very strict schedule for the months of August and September for my cookbook, which didn’t really involve an ice cream post.
 Even the slightest deviation meant disaster.

 But seriously, who cares?
 We are talking about ice cream here.